 As a parent or teacher you may be scrambling if your students do not have access to a computer.
 Luckily, teachers have taught for generations without the use of the internet.
 There are many ways to learn coding concepts without ever using a computer.
-So, we wanted to provide free coding activities for kids through familiar mediums that are readily available during these trying times and make sure they are advancing in their studies.
+So, we wanted to provide free coding activities and printable coding worksheets that help kids advance in their studies.

-We’ve created 7 free coding activities for kids that you can add to your homeschool curriculum to teach the basic principles of coding.
+We’ve created 7 free coding worksheets for kids that you can add to your homeschool curriculum to teach the basic principles of coding.
 It includes fun, kid-friendly favorites like a coding word search and a coding crossword puzzle.
-You can also use our printable worksheets to teach kids about algorithms, ASCII codes, and bubble sorting.
+You can also use our printable worksheets to teach children about algorithms, ASCII codes, and bubble sorting.
 Give your students a foundation in metacognition, problem-solving, and abstract thinking.

-Our 7 free printable activities for kids includes:
+Our 7 free printable worksheets for kids includes:

 Coding Worksheet #1: Code My Name

 Using ASCII code, you can write your name in binary!
 If you feel extra creative you can not only write your name in numbers, but you can even code your name using colorful beads and make a bracelet, keychain, necklace, or new home decorations.
-Don’t miss a great opportunity to learn about how computers process numbers and symbols.
+Use this free worksheet to learn about how computers process numbers and symbols.
 What may seem like an ordinary bracelet, is actually a sequence that spells out a complete thought.
 Here is how to create a keepsake using binary code or send a secret message: assign a separate color for 0, 1, and spaces and make the pattern say your name!

 Coding Worksheet #2: How do you do it?
 Follow the steps